disorn-inc/udacity_adv_lane/writeup_report.md

 Finally, the function uses all the chessboard corners to calibrate the camera by invoking [cv2.calibrateCamera](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_calib3d/py_calibration/py_calibration.html).

 The values returned by `cv2.calibrateCamera` will be used later to undistort our video images.

+The picture below is complete code for this step can be found in the second code cell

+![alt text][image2]